 Want to know what it’s all about, what it tastes like and what to do with it?
 Read this Vinspire UK Review .

 Dessert Cider has a full-bodied flavour reminiscent of baked apples.
-Despite its full taste, the Aperitif is quite low in alcohol – at % it’s considerably less than a glass of wine.
-Please note that we don’t use any finings and we don’t filter the Dessert Cider, and as a result it is naturally cloudy and can throw a sediment.
+Despite its full taste, it is quite low in alcohol – at 7% it’s considerably less than a glass of wine.

 Served chilled before you eat, but it also goes well with mince pies and fruit cake, or with a plate of cheese after dinner.
 Try serving it with ice (think of chilled sherry) in the summer, at room temperature in the winter, or mixing it with gin and lemonade (1 part gin, 2 parts Dessert Cider, 3 parts lemonade) for a long summery drink.
 Try it with vodka or brandy too!
 Take a look at our Serving Suggestions for more ideas, or the Cocktail recipes.
 There are also some great low-alcohol options.